rmasiso/helpful/fmri/readme.txt

 some useful notebooks/scripts related to fmri

+-pysurfer examples